Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning

 \subsection{Quantitative Evaluation}

-When trained on multiple classes (Birds, Cars, Dogs) in a fully hybrid setting (Experiment 5), the model typically enters a strong learning phase during the first 100–200 epochs, showing noticeable gains in quality and diversity as evident in Figures~\ref{fig:FID_5000}, \ref{fig:KID_5000}, and \ref{fig:IS_5000}.
-Beyond 200 epochs, the rate of improvement gradually slows down, and training enters a phase of incremental refinements rather than dramatic gains.
-This is particularly noticeable for challenging classes like Birds, where finer details remain difficult to synthesize effectively.
-Although extending training to 500 epochs results in some additional refinements, the diminishing improvements indicate that the model approaches convergence.
-Minor oscillations observed in later epochs suggest that the adversarial dynamics between the generator and discriminator reach an equilibrium but continue to fluctuate slightly.
+When trained on multiple classes (Birds, Cars, Dogs) in a fully hybrid setting (Experiment 5), the model typically enters a phase of initial instability followed by strong improvement during the first 100–200 epochs, showing noticeable gains in quality and distributional fidelity, as evident in Figures~\ref{fig:FID_5000}, \ref{fig:KID_5000}, and \ref{fig:IS_5000}.
+Beyond 200 epochs, the rate of improvement gradually slows down, most curves begin to flatten, and training enters a phase of incremental changes rather than dramatic gains.
+However, the later stage is not fully stable, as the metrics continue to display oscillations and, for some classes, mild regressions rather than monotonic improvement.
+For example, Car achieves its strongest FID/KID improvements around the mid-training stage, Dog reaches its highest IS in the mid-epoch range, and Bird shows comparatively less consistent late-stage behavior.

-While the hybrid architecture can handle complex, multi-class data effectively, the key takeaway is that the majority of significant improvements emerge in the first few hundred epochs and a plateau in progress (verified by stable scores and qualitative inspection), generally indicates the model is near convergence.
+While the hybrid architecture can handle complex, multi-class data effectively, the key takeaway is that many of the most substantial improvements emerge within the first few hundred epochs and a plateau in progress (supported by the relative stabilization of the scores and qualitative inspection of the generated samples shown in Figure \ref{fig:Generated_experiment5_5000}), generally suggest the model approaches a practically stable regime and is near convergence.